pearstopher/doggr_sp23/hw2.md

     - Restricted to logged-in users
     - Redirects to the login page if you are not logged in
     - Link displays only when logged in
+    - Backend route is protected via checking for valid token
     - Shows all messages both sent and received

    <br> Visually, each message contains: